K-PaaS/application-platform-guide-eng/install/service/rabbitmq.md

 > $ cf services

 ```
-Getting services in org system / space dev as admin...
+Getting service instances in org system / space dev as admin...

-name                  service      plan       bound apps   last operation     broker                    upgrade available
+name                  offering   plan           bound apps          last operation     broker                    upgrade available
-my_rabbitmq_service   rabbitmq     standard                create succeeded   rabbitmq-service-broker
+my_rabbitmq_service   rabbitmq   standard                           create succeeded   rabbitmq-service-broker   no
 ```

 <br>

 ### <div id='3.4'> 3.4.
 Request for service bind to Sample App and check App
 Once the service request is completed, download the labbit-example-app provided by cf and conduct the test.
-* Note: When requesting for service bind, you must be logged in as a user who can request for service bind in PaaS-TA..
+* Note: When requesting for service bind, you must be logged in as a user who can request for service bind in K-PaaS AP.

 - Check the manifest file.